pretenzo/vNowEnc-Mac/README.md

-# VideoNow Video Encoder for Mac
+# VideoNow Color Video Encoder for Mac
-An application to create custom videos for Hasbro's VideoNow players.
+An application to create custom videos for Hasbro's VideoNow Color players.
 It encodes raw video files into VideoNow WAV/VDN format, on Mac!
 This implementation removes the need for Avisynth and Virtualdub.
 Instead, it utilizes ffmpeg to handle the transcoding tasks to automate & simplify the conversion process.

 # Usage
 This program is expecting a RAW RGB video format (24-bit bitmap) with 8-bit audio at 17640Hz.
 You can convert your input video into the proper format by encoding it using ffmpeg.<br/> <br/>